Your Dream Home Appraised Lower than Your Offer: Now What?

 Consider looking for a different lender if:

-• You have great credit.
+- You have strong credit.

-• You have access to other financing options.
+- You have access to other financing options.

-• You think another lender will better understand the situation.
+- You think another lender will better understand the situation.

 If you have excellent credit, it may be easier to get pre-approved with another bank.
 You’re under no obligation to inform the new lender that the home appraised low with another lender, and if you apply within 30 days of the last application, it won’t hurt your credit score.
-However, you may have to pay application and appraisal fees again.
+However, you may have to pay application and appraisal costs again.

 Unfortunately, individuals with poorer credit have a harder time qualifying for a mortgage.
 If you struggled to get pre-approved, you may have fewer financing options and less flexibility in the upper limit of your price range.